 This 10-week summer program focuses on engaging students in mentored research, training them in scientific presentation and the basics of computer programming, and preparing them for a career in research-based science.

-Our Summer 2023 program will run from June 1 through August 4, 2023.
-The application for the 2023 program is now open and will close February 15, 2023.
-Please use the link below to apply.
+Our Summer 2024 program will run from June 3 through August 2, 2024.
+The application for the 2024 program is now open and will close February 15, 2024.
+Please use the application link below.

 Students receive a competitive stipend of at least $4,500.
 In addition, housing on the Washington University campus and travel are paid for by the program.